-Furthermore, Rule 33 of the SMR explicitly prohibits the use of instruments of restraint as a punishment, which has been reiterated by the Special Rapporteur on Torture.37
+Furthermore, Rule 43 (2) of the revised Standard Minimum Rules explicitly prohibits the use of instruments of restraint as a sanction for disciplinary offences.43

 According to a report of the Asian Human Rights Commission, Jeong Phil-ho, age 40, was restrained with leather belts and handcuffs for 466 days, from 8 March 2000 until 18 June 2001, in Gwangju and Mokpo Penitentiaries (Republic of Korea) after an escape from Gwangju District Court in February 2000.
 The leather belts bound the entire upper half of the inmate's body, and he could not freely wash, eat, sleep or carry out any other normal human activity.
-Given the circumstances, human rights organisations suspected that the prison officers punished him as revenge for his previous attempt to escape.38